GSA-TTS/identity-idva-docs/_pages/faqs.md

 A redacted image blurs or hides identifying details of your face or document.
 For example your eyes, name, address, date of birth can be covered by black bar or rectangle as in the picture below.

-We may use redacted images in our reporting and explanation of results to demonstrate examples of common identifying failures such as glare, blur, ID damage etc.
+We may use redacted images in our reporting and explanation of results to demonstrate examples of common identifying failures such as glare, blur, ID damage, etc.

 **You are not required to provide your redacted image for the publication.
 It is optional.**